emca-it/EnergySOAR/04-0-0-Configuration/04-0-0-Configuration.rst

 Like EnergySOAR Base, Energy SOAR Automation plugin supports local, LDAP, Active Directory (AD), X.509 SSO and/or API keys for authentication and OAuth2.

 Please note that API keys can only be used to interact with the Energy SOAR Automation API (for example when Energy SOAR Base is interfaced with a Energy SOAR Automation instance, it must use an API key to authenticate to it).
 API keys cannot be used to authenticate to the Web UI.
-By default, Energy SOAR Automation relies on local credentials stored in Elasticsearch.
+By default, Energy SOAR Automation relies on local credentials stored in Logserver.

 Authentication methods are stored in the `auth.provider` parameter, which is multi-valued.
 When a user logs in, each authentication method is tried in order